bairul6154/cyoa-project/sense-danger2.md

 ### It's 4:37am when you wake up to loud knocking at your front door.
-You make your way down the stairs, and look through the peep hole.
+You make your way down the stairs and look through the peep hole.
 You see a man wearing a mask and hoodie.
 You have **3** options and your life depends on it.

 ![image](images/door12.jpg)